bertsky/workflow-configuration/README.md

 #### GPU vs CPU parallelism

-When executing workflows in parallel (with `--jobs`) on multiple CPUs, it must be ensured that not too many OCR-D processors which use GPU resources are running concurrently.
+When executing workflows in parallel across workspaces (with `--jobs`) on multiple CPUs, it must be ensured that not too many OCR-D processors which use GPU resources are running concurrently (to prevent over-allocation of GPU memory).
 Thus, make needs to know:
 1. which processors (have/want to) use GPU resources, and
 2. how many such processors can run in parallel.

 It can then synchronize these processors with a semaphore.
 This is achieved by expanding the static pattern rule with a synchronisation mechanism (based on GNU parallel).
 Workflow configurations can use that by setting the target-specific variable `GPU` to a non-empty value for the respective rules.
 (Custom recipes will have to use `sem --id OCR-D-GPUSEM`.)

 That way, races are prevented, but also GPUs cannot become the bottleneck: When all GPUs are busy, processors will fall back to CPU.

+#### workspace vs page parallelism

+When executing workflows in parallel across workspaces (with `--jobs`) on multiple CPUs, it must be ensured that OCR-D processors do not use local multiprocessing facilities themselves (to prevent over-allocation of CPUs).

+In the current state of affairs, OCR-D processors cannot be run in parallel across pages via multiprocessing.
+(At least, they are never implemented that way.)
+That may change in the future with a [new OCR-D API](https://github.com/OCR-D/core/issues/322).
+But still, many processors do already use libraries like OpenMP or OpenBLAS which use multiprocessing locally within pages.
+This can be controlled via _environment variables_ like `OMP_THREAD_LIMIT`.

+This is achieved by exporting these variables to all recipes with a value of `1` when `-j` is in `MAKEFLAGS` or half the number of physical CPUs (unless `NTHREADS` is explicitly given) otherwise.